 Talented and Gifted Program

-The Wayne-Westland Community School District offers self-contained Talented and Gifted classrooms for kindergarten through sixth grade students at Walker-Winter Elementary School and Marshall Upper Elementary School.
+The Wayne-Westland Community School District offers self-contained Talented and Gifted classrooms for kindergarten through fifth grade students at Walker-Winter Elementary School.
 Once a student is identified as Talented and Gifted and placed in a TAG classroom they will have opportunities to be exposed to curriculum and enrichment activities that meet their individual academic needs.

 This page is a resource for students who are identified as Talented and Gifted and their families.
 If you have specific questions concerning Talented & Gifted support, please contact the Instruction Department at 734-419-2082.

 Online Resources for Parents